Veluthil/My-DevOps-Journey/Project 2 - Automated Setup of Multi Tier App/README.md

 ```sh
 vagrant halt
 ```
-- To start bring up the VMs once more use:
+- To start, bring up the VMs once more using:
 ```sh
 vagrant up
 ```